 Therapist-directed interventions, such as stretching of the piriformis muscle and direct trigger point massage, can also be used as treatment.
 It�s been encouraged that piriformis muscle stretches are done in positions of hip flexion greater than 90 degrees, adduction and external rotation to utilize the inversion of action effect of the piriformis muscle to isolate the stretch to this muscle independent of the other hip external rotators.

-Accordingly�due to the disagreements and confusions over the concept of inversion of action, it is suggested that healthcare professionals should perform two variations of a piriformis muscle stretch: stretches in flexion, adduction and external rotation and stretches in flexion, adduction and internal rotation.
+As a result, due to the disagreements and confusions over the inversion of action concept, it is recommended that healthcare professionals should performs two variations of a piriformis muscle stretch: stretches in flexion, adduction and external rotation and stretches in flexion, adduction and internal rotation.

 Pigeon Stretch for left piriformis muscle: hip flexion, neutral adduction and maximal hip external rotation.